A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 2. Dirty Or Worn-Out Gasket

-Similarly, constant use of your espresso maker may cause wear and tear on the rubber material of the gasket.
+Similarly, constantly using your espresso maker may cause wear and tear on the rubber material.

-As it loses elasticity over time, it becomes less capable of properly sealing between both halves of your stovetop espresso maker.
+As it loses elasticity over time, it becomes less capable of properly sealing between both halves of your stovetop coffee maker.

 A quick solution for this issue is to inspect the gasket for visible damage or grime buildup and replace it if necessary.